An Introduction To The Standard Device-to-device Bus

 Behind these operations are the I²C’s electrical signals, applied to the SDA line synchronized with the timing pulses applied to the SCL line.
 Writing to the bus involves a start marker: dropping SDA to 0V while SCL is 3.3V.
 Changing the SDA voltage when the SCL’s voltage is high defines start and stop markers.
 If the SDA voltage doesn’t change while SCL is high, I²C devices know that data, rather than markers, is being sent.

 SDA now goes high or low to send out each bit of the address byte: the 7-bit device address followed by the read/write bit.
 The byte’s bits are sent out left-most bit — the ‘most significant bit’ — first, with SDA going high if the bit’s value is 1 or low if it is zero.
-The slave will now pull SDA low to signal acknowledgement of receipt of the data, and then out goes eight bits of control information or data, followed by more data if necessary.
+The target peripheral will now pull SDA low to signal acknowledgement of receipt of the data, and then out goes eight bits of control information or data, followed by more data if necessary.
 There is an single-pulse ‘ack’ acknowledgement pause on SDA between every eight bits sent, timed to a ninth SCL pulse.
-If the slave doesn’t acknowledge receipt this way, the master will detect that SDA has remained high and will signal an error.
+If the peripheral doesn’t acknowledge receipt this way, the controller will detect that SDA has remained high and will signal an error.

 When we’re done, SDA goes high as a stop marker.